elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 ### Canonical IDs offer no extra security

 AWS advertises Canonical IDs (`1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef`) as obfuscated versions of an AWS account ARN (`arn:aws:iam::123456789012:root`).
-If you want to give a third party your account ARN (for instance, so they can create a cross-account bucket policy granting it access), but don't want to divulge your account number, you can give them the Canonical ID.
+If you want to give a third party your account ARN (for instance, so they can create a cross-account bucket policy granting it access), but don't want to divulge your account number, you can give them the Canonical ID, or so the story goes.

 But this doesn't actually work.
 All you have to do is save the Canonical ID in a bucket policy, and next time you view the policy, [AWS will helpfully convert it back into an account ARN with an account number.](https://docs.amazonaws.cn/en_us/AmazonS3/latest/dev/s3-bucket-user-policy-specifying-principal-intro.html) Nifty!